Painless Root Canal Treatment

 When the pulp of a tooth becomes infected, Root Canal is an effective treatment which can help maintain:

 - Protection of other teeth from excessive wear or strain

 - Normal biting force and sensation

 Are Root Canals Painful?

 A common misconception is that a root canal treatment is a terribly painful process, but this is untrue in a majority of the cases we see.
+Root canals are used to relieve pain, not cause it.
 Although most of our patients feel little to no pain when getting a root canal treatment due to the local numbing and pain medications used in this treatment, this process of removing infected pulp is different for every tooth and every patient has a varying level of tolerance for pain.
 At Carson & Carson, we offer IV sedation for any patient who may fear the pain that may accompany a root canal treatment.
 Ultimately, a root canal treatment is the solution to a painful problem and is done in order to prevent further pain caused by the infected pulp of a tooth and save the remaining portion of the natural tooth from decay.
 After the treatment has been performed, many patients experience a small amount of pain and sensitivity for a few days in the affected tooth.
 Pain medication can be prescribed for those who feel that the pain is too much to handle after a root canal treatment is performed.
 Recurring or consistent pain that does not disappear a few days after the treatment is not normal and may be a sign of further infection.
 Call your dentist right away if you are in pain days after your root canal treatment.

 Process of Root Canal Treatment

 - Local anesthesia is administered by your dentist to numb local area around affected tooth.
 A dental dam may be placed around the tooth to keep it dry during the procedure.